Capes Sokol Presents Argument in 8th Cir. on Behalf of KC Taxicab Drivers

-Mark E. Goodman and Drey A. Cooley represent a number of taxicab driver associations nationwide before their respective administrative agencies and in state and federal courts.
+Mark E. Goodman represents a number of taxicab driver associations nationwide before their respective administrative agencies and in state and federal courts.

 The content on this post does not constitute legal advice, may be geographically or time sensitive, and is for informational purposes only.
 You should not act upon the information presented herein without seeking the advice of legal counsel.